lapinek/platform-scripting/README.Examples.md

     Legend:

     1. Set expectations low and only allow for the success outcome if everything checks out.
-    2. Parse the data submitted from the client-side, assuming it is stringified JSON.
-Create a JavaScript object—so that its individual properties can be easily accessed.
+    2. Parse the data submitted from the client-side.
-    3. Compare the user's identity postal address managed in AM with the zip code obtained from the client side.
+    3. Compare the identity's profile postal address with the zip code data obtained from the client side.

         The `idRepository` object is a part of the [Authentication API Functionality](https://backstage.forgerock.com/docs/am/6.5/dev-guide/#scripting-api-authn) available for scripts in authentication modules.
-Using its methods, we can access the identity's attributes.
+Using its methods, we can access the identity attributes.

-        We assume that in this authentication process `username` is set in an earlier authentication module.
+        We assume that in this authentication process `username` is set in an earlier authentication module; for example, the `Data Store` type module.

-        The value received from the `getAttribute` method is a Java `HashSet`; we convert it to a string before the comparison.
+        The `getAttribute` method returns a Java `HashSet`; we convert it to a string prior to the comparison.

     4. Use the `org.forgerock.http.protocol` package for configuring an HTTP request.
-Use the full path to a Java class in server-side _JavaScript_.
+Use the _full path_ to a Java class (or a static method) in server-side _JavaScript_.
     5. Use the `httpClient` object provided by [Global Scripting API Functionality](https://backstage.forgerock.com/docs/am/6.5/dev-guide/#scripting-api-global) for making an outbound HTTP request.
     6. Check the user's email against a "blacklist" received from an external resource.
     7. Depending on the result that the script produced, set the [Authentication State](https://backstage.forgerock.com/docs/am/6.5/dev-guide/#scripting-api-authn-state) value to define the outcome of this module.